thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:07:37]
 **Bradley:**
 Basically, it was just not a fit.
 It was just not a fit for the newsletter I was writing.
 And I've come across this multiple times where it's like, okay, I'm trying to create a universal rhetorical structure template just doesn't work.
 And so what I'm realizing is, like.
-And this makes so much sense, though, dude, because it's like, okay, with Cole and Dickey, like, you might have, let's say you have the 4 different types of EECs, 4 different types of Educational Email Courses, which are, I think it's the biggest mistakes.
+And this makes so much sense, though, dude, because it's like, okay, with Cole and Dickie, like, you might have, let's say you have the 4 different types of EECs, 4 different types of Educational Email Courses, which are, I think it's the biggest mistakes.

 ### Recognizing the Importance of Specificity in Templates